-I have created this new garter stitch cardigan pattern after having lots of requests from the lovely knitters that visit the studio.
+I have created this new garter stitch cardigan pattern (EDIT: First published on 19th May 2017) after having lots of requests from the lovely knitters that visit the studio.
 I had had loads of love for the Fiona Cardigan, as well as the Fiona Jumper and the Philippa Jumper.
 All of theses designs grew from my love of garter stitch, a classic shape and a good crew neck.

 However I also love a v-neck and this love is shared by other knitters too, so this is what led me to design the Charlotte Cardigan.